Posti Group Corporation has prepared its financial statements in accordance with Finnish Accounting legislation.

 Other operating income includes capital gains on sale of assets and income other than generated by the sale of services, such as income from administration services.
-Government grants mainly refer to product and business development grants and low-wage support, which are recognized as other operating income.
+Government grants mainly refer to product and business development grants, which are recognized as other operating income.

 Valuation of fixed assets